Xe/withinbot/6E/The_Source.homebrewery.md

    - Resilient.
 Gain +1 Armor
    - Brave. +1d4 to attack rolls for a short time
    - Flight.
 Drinker gains flight for a short time
-2. **Arcane Ballista Cannon**, 25 gp.
+1. **Arcane Ballista Cannon**, 25 gp.
 You create a small magical bipedal cannon.
    It shares your initiative count, but acts after you do.
 It has +2 Armor and HP equal to four times your level.
 It attacks for 1d6 damage.
+This uses a creation bubble when deployed.
+1. **Arcane Protector Cannon**, 30 gp.
+You create a small magical bipedal cannon that emits a burst of positive energy which heals 1d6 nearby allies for 1d6+INT.
+It shares your initiative count, but acts after you do.
+It has +1 Armor and HP equal to four times your level.
+This uses a creation bubble when deployed.
-3. **Enhance Weapon**, 15 gp.
+1. **Enhance Weapon**, 15 gp.
 Imbue a weapon of your choice with magical energy, providing +1 to attack and damage rolls.
-4. **Enhance Defense**, 15 gp.
+1. **Enhance Defense**, 15 gp.
 Imbue a shield or armor of your choice with magical energy, providing a +1 armor bonus.
-5. **Enhance Focus**, 20 gp.
+1. **Enhance Focus**, 20 gp.
 Boost an ally’s aura granting +1 to spells.
-6. **Arcane Protector Cannon**, 30 gp.
-You create a small magical bipedal cannon that emits a burst of positive energy which heals 1d6 nearby allies for 1d6+INT.
-It shares your initiative count, but acts after you do.
-It has +1 Armor and HP equal to four times your level.

 ---